ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    3. Auto update/ manual update?
    4. How to load key into TPM?
 The respective rotation policy.
    5. How to update the DB password/ encryption key?
+   6. Shall we provide the Docker software as part of Initial KIT which is to be downloaded from MOSIP server?